yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The View Report button is highlighted on the toolbar.](media/ads-data-discovery-and-classification-overview-report.png "View report")

-### Task 3: Review Advanced Data Security Vulnerability Assessment
+### Task 3: Review an Advanced Data Security Vulnerability Assessment

-In this task, you will review an assessment report generated by ADS for the `TailspinToys` database and take action to remediate one of the findings in the `TailspinToys` database.
-The [SQL Vulnerability Assessment service](https://docs.microsoft.com/azure/sql-database/sql-vulnerability-assessment) is a service that provides visibility into your security state, and includes actionable steps to resolve security issues, and enhance your database security.
+In this task, you review an assessment report generated by ADS for the `TailspinToys` database and take action to remediate one of the findings in the `TailspinToys` database.
+The [SQL Vulnerability Assessment service](https://docs.microsoft.com/azure/sql-database/sql-vulnerability-assessment) is a service that provides visibility into your security state and includes actionable steps to resolve security issues and enhance your database security.

 1. Return to the **Advanced Data Security** blade for the `TailspinToys` Managed database and then select the **Vulnerability Assessment** tile.